 If you’re like me, then you love Dragapult from Rebel Clash.
 There are few greater feelings in Pokémon than flipping heads, denying your opponent’s attack, then proceeding to use Phantom Force multiple turns in a row.
 Players from the Sun and Moon era will also be pleased to see that Giratina from Lost Thunder is back in style with Gym Leader Challenge and stronger than ever.
 Shadow Impact hits the magic number in GLC, 130, and what’s better is that you don’t ever have to waste a recovery card to recover it thanks to its Distortion Door Ability.
 Dragapult and Giratina are strong, but possibly the biggest menace in Psychic’s arsenal is Blacephalon from Cosmic Eclipse.
 Blacephalon’s Fireworks Bomb attack places an incredible 12 damage counters on the opponent’s board if they have three Prizes remaining.
 BEWARE THE THREE PRIZE TURN!
 If your opponent fails to respond to Blacephalon immediately, Fireworks Bomb can sweep the rest of the game.

 There are many different routes to take when building a Psychic type Gym Leader Challenge deck.
 Selecting which direction to take can be tough!
 This list aims to reign in all the best Psychic attackers and play to their unique strength in damaging Benched Pokémon.
-Gardevoir and Malamar together allow you to power up Giratina with ease, allowing you to fire off multiple Shadow Impacts per game!
+Malamar allows you to power up Golurk and Necrozma with ease.
 Once Dragapult is set up, it can wreak havoc on your opponent with its Infiltrator Ability and awesome Phantom Force attack.